stefanZorcic/scaling-book/roofline.md

 layout: distill
 title: "All About Rooflines"
 # permalink: /main/
-description: "When we run algorithms on hardware, we're bounded by three things: how fast it can do math (OPs/second), the bandwidth available for moving data around (bytes/second), and the total memory available to store data (bytes).
+description: "When we run algorithms on hardware, we're bounded by three things: how fast our computer can do math (OPs/second), the bandwidth available for moving data around (bytes/second), and the total memory available to store data (bytes).
 These “roofline” constraints let us upper and lower bound the time of a given computation."
 date: 2025-02-04
 future: true
 htmlwidgets: true